WKU Admissions Timeline

 TIP: Kentucky State Aid is granted to qualifying KY resident students on a first come first serve basis until funds are exhausted.
 Early applications for qualifying students means more access to grant funding.

-- Finish your college applications by November 15.
+- Strive to finish your college applications.
 A complete application includes:

 - Continue talking to your family about college options.